jellyfishsolutions/lynx/README.md

 -   The `local` folder shall contains localization file formatted as key-value JSON file.
 -   The `middlewares` folder shall contain (with subfolder support) any middleware.
 -   The `public` folder shall contain all the public resources, such as images, css and so on.
+-   The `templating` folder shall contain filters and functions to enchant the templating system.
 -   The `view` folder shall contain the nunjucks templates.
 An `emails` subfolder, containing the email templates, is recommended.

+The `index.ts` should be the entry point of the module, defining a class that implements the `BaseModule` abstract class.
+For semplicity, also a `SimpleModule` class can be used, in order to define only the folders needed by the module.

-The project structure can be customized.
+The project structure can be customized with different folder names, simply editing the module class.
+Otherwise, this structure is strictly recommended.

 ## Lynx application

+A Lynx application is composed by at least one module, and an entry point of the standard node application.

 To start a Lynx application, it is necessary to instantiate a Lynx `App` object.
 For example, the `index.ts` file can be:

 ```
 import { App, ConfigBuilder } from "lynx-framework/app";
+import AppModule from "./modules/app";

 const port = Number(process.env.PORT) || 3000;

-const app = new App(new ConfigBuilder(__dirname).build());
+const app = new App(new ConfigBuilder(__dirname, false).build(), [new AppModule()]);
 app.startServer(port);
 ```

 Any Lynx configuration, such as database connection, token secrets, folders and so on, can be customized using the `ConfigBuilder` object.
-Any controllers, middlewares and entities will be automatically loaded by the Lynx app.
+Any controllers, middlewares and entities of any modules will be automatically loaded by the Lynx app.

 ## Controllers